sethgis/Wind-Erosion-Modelling/source/Introduction/faq.rst

 ------------------------------------------------------------------------------
 This has to be in line with indepth research, however, we reccomend the usage of the applied factors in LaSWE system.

-Do the factors change overtime or they static?
+Do the factors change overtime or aare they static?
 ------------------------------------------------------------------------------
 There are static factors which do not change, while other factors are dynamic, meaning they change overtime.
 The climatic factors and vegetation based factors are mostly annual products.

-Why did you use land cover in place or land roughness ?
+Why did you use land cover in place of land roughness?
 -----------------------------------------------------------------------------
-In places where there is lack of roughness data, Land use land cover is reclassified with C fator values, that assigns weights for various land use land cover classes.
-This data can be used as a proxy tosurface roughness.
+In places where there is lack of roughness data, Land use land cover is reclassified with C factor values, that assigns weights for various land use land cover classes.
+Land cove classes can be used as a proxy to surface roughness data.

 .. figure:: ../_static/Images/wind.PNG